All Episodes

 So there's no way out of that.

-But the one thing that was happening as we got closer and closer, everybody was talking about how wonderful it was, and now it will go back to real life.
+But the one thing that was happening as we got closer and closer, everybody was talking about how wonderful it was.

-People will see how bad it is, and it's getting much worse.
+People will see how bad it is.

 Very, very bad.

-You're gonna have explosive premium increases.
+You're going to have explosive premium increases.

 So they'll go with that for a little while.

-And I honestly believe I know some of the Democrats and they're good people.
+And I honestly believe, I know some of the Democrats and they're good people.

-I honestly believe the Democrats will come to us and say, Look, let's get together and get a great health care bill or plan that's really great for the people of our country.
+I honestly believe the Democrats will come to us and say, look, let's get together and get a great health care bill or plan that's really great for the people of our country.

-I think that's going to happen.
+And I think that's going to happen.

 Why do you think you weren't able to craft a deal among the Republican Party?